Links on SoundGuys may earn us a commission. Learn more.

 Tinkerers will like that there’s a six-band equalizer to play around with, and visual learners will better understand how the changes affect the frequency response.
 You only get one custom setting, and six presets.
 Unfortunately, if you try to adjust a preset it overrides your previous custom setting.

 Also worth testing out is Dirac HD Sound, a sort of mini version of the Swedish DSP processor included in the Klipsch Connect app.

 You can activate gestures from the app’s Interactions page.
-Currently, the gestures are minimal: nod three times to answer a call, shake three times to reject a call.
+At the time of this review, the gestures are minimal: nod three times to answer a call, shake three times to reject a call.
 The skip track function (three head shakes) is still in beta, and does not work reliably.

 How does the Klipsch T5 II True Wireless ANC connect?